hawengtiger/Just_Jump/README.md

 ## Just_Jump
 It's finally out. released, the  madness map. <br>
 It's my first work, so please play it and have fun. <br>
-## ※ Please report any bugs or fixes.
+## ※ Please report any "bugs" or "fixes".